Forms: designing a scalable data collection system for schools

 Define

-With a clear understanding of user needs, we moved into defining the structure and functionality of the survey tool.
-Our goal was to create a straightforward, efficient experience for school staff while ensuring the design aligned with existing workflows.
+With a clear understanding of user needs, I moved into defining the core structure and functionality of the new tool.
+The goal was to create a simple, efficient experience for school staff, without sacrificing flexibility for future improvements.

 Since ease of use was critical, we focused on core functionality first, with the intent to expand features in future iterations.